NodeBE4/opinion/_posts/2022-02-14-theoryofdoom.md

 Don’t know what that is.

+----- __97.3__ -----2022-02-18 11:35:48+08:00:

+We filter all substacks by default, so that's why that got removed.
+It would require manual approval, on a case by case basis.
+Without reference to what you have linked, we have seen so many substacks that are self-published by crackpots and tin-foil hat types.
+To not take a forward-looking approach in this way would be negligence on our part.

 ### 98: [No wonder there is a housing crisis.](https://old.reddit.com/r/walkaway/comments/su2uaj/no_wonder_there_is_a_housing_crisis/), submitted on 2022-02-17 02:33:30+08:00.

 ----- __98.1__ -----2022-02-17 12:50:34+08:00: